xwmx/bask/README.md

 # bask

-An experimental framework for command-centric Bash scripts.
+A mini-framework for command-centric Bash scripts.

-Note: this is a work in progress and everything might change.

 ## Features